WindBlaze1/Google-Scraper/README.md

 > pip install -r requirements.txt
 3. After all dependencies are installed successfully, run the server:
 > python manage.py runserver
-4. Now, you will get a link to the localhost, open that in a browser.
+4. Now, you will get a link in the terminal, open that in a browser.